 Background and aims: Although actual and perceived obesity are associated, some research has shown that this association may differ across racial and ethnic groups.
 Accordingly, this cross-sectional study tested racial differences regarding the association between actual and perceived obesity among American adults.

-Methods.
-The Health Information National Trends Survey (HINTS 5- Cycle 3) is a representative survey of American adults.
-A total number of 3731 adults entered our analysis, which was composed of 3054 (81.9%) non-Hispanic Whites and 677 (18.1%) AAs.
-The independent variable was actual obesity.
-The outcome was perceived obesity.
-Age, gender, marital status, education, and income were the control variables (confounders).
-Race was the effect modifier.
-Logistic regressions without and with interaction terms were utilized to analyze the data.
+Methods: The Health Information National Trends Survey (HINTS 5- Cycle 3) is a representative survey of American adults conducted in 2019.
+A total number of 3731 adults entered our analysis, including 3054 (81.9%) non-Hispanic Whites and 677 (18.1%) African Americans (AAs).
+The independent variable was actual obesity, which was defined as a body mass index of 30 or greater.
+The outcome was perceived as obesity.
+In addition, age, gender, marital status, education, and income were considered as control variables (confounders), and the race was the focal effect modifier.
+Finally, logistic regressions without and with interaction terms were utilized to analyze the data.

-Conclusions.
-AAs compared to non-Hispanic Whites differ in the effect of their actual obesity on their perceived obesity.
-This may explain the looser association of obesity and depression in AAs than Whites.
+Conclusion: AAs compared to non-Hispanic Whites differed in the effect of their actual obesity on their perceived obesity.
+This may explain the looser association of obesity and depression in AAs as compared to Whites.